alchayward/qsic_task/readme.md

 `python -m pytest --cov-report=html:coverage_re --cov sales_data_processor`

+The coverage test coveres the whole pipeline, but not the entire python file, as we don't test the script execution section explicitly.
 ## notes

 There is only some data validation here.
 More is always possible, but how much is appropriate depends on the providence of the data etc.